foglamp/foglamp-south-modbustcp/README.rst

 .. code-block:: console

-  $ sudo dpkg -l | grep foglamp-south-modbustcp ii  foglamp-south-modbustcp    1.3.0    armhf    South plugin for the modbustcp
+  $ sudo dpkg -l | grep foglamp-south-modbustcp ii  foglamp-south-modbustcp    1.3.0    all    South plugin for the modbustcp

 Check foglamp service status for foglamp-south-modbustcp, it should list it as a south service: